shalin1/league-finder/README.md

 ##What does it do?

-This app provides two simple endpoints for leagues to upload themselves, and for sponsors to see a list of leagues that are within an area they care about and within their budget.
+This app provides two simple endpoints for leagues to upload themselves, and for sponsors to see a individual leagues as well as a list of leagues that are within an area they care about and within their budget.

 ##What were some trade-offs?